 Decades before covid-19, AIDS ripped through urban queer communities across America.
 Meanwhile, the world largely turned its back on those affected.
 The Great Believers dives into the onset of this crisis, narrowing in on the tender story of a small group of friends living through it all.

 From Three Mile Island to the Vatican archives, this guidebook takes you to destinations either so hard to reach or so secret that “they are near impossible to visit any other way.”

 Recommended by Peter Graham

 From the author of the James Bond canon comes this observational travelogue featuring 14 cities across Asia, Europe and North America.
-Just like 007 himself, Fleming was a world traveler.
-Both his war experiences and career in journalism took him around the globe, and inevitably influenced his famous series.
+Just like 007 himself, Fleming was a world traveller.
+Both his war experiences and career in journalism took him around the globe and inevitably influenced his famous series.